FAQFor quick answers please browse our frequently asked questions.

 No, we only pickup LATEX paint!
 Residentially-generated oil-based paint, as well as paint thinners, solvents and assorted household chemicals are considered hazardous waste.
 They should be disposed of at an Illinois Environmental Protection Agency-sponsored (IEPA) one-day event, or permanent collection facility.
 Any Illinois resident can drop off these types of materials.
 Residential Chemical Disposal

 Q: Do you recycle?

 ♻️ Yes, we remove all paint, liquid or solid, out of every tin or plastic paint container we pickup.
-All those containers are then recycled.
+All the tin containers are then recycled.
 We inspect the remaining paint for contamination and mold.
 We then judge for clumping, smell, viscosity, consistency of freshness and color.
 Paint that is worthy of salvage is upcycled and soon will be available at select local resale stores.
-It is also donated to those in need of some paint.
+It is also donated to local artist and those in need of some paint.
 All remaining paint waste is responsibly disposed of using natural biodegradable materials.
 If you have a need for some paint please contact us at, support@GotPaintPICKUP.com

 Recover > Recycle > Sustain > Dispose